aquifzubair/solid-principle/solid.md

 inventoryTracker.requestItems();
 ```

-In first example we are just passing item in inventory tracker which will always request http but in second example we have two parameters in inventory tracker which is item in requester.
+In first example we are just passing item in inventory tracker which will always request 'HTTP', beacause we have one only one requester which is requesting 'HTTP', But in second example we have two parameters in inventory tracker which is item and requester.
 We can pass any requester we want.

 **Note :- Some of the examples are taken from this [link](https://www.youtube.com/watch?v=XzdhzyAukMM)**